Zillion01/jpfaq/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-Simple Frequently Asked Questions (FAQ) plugin with answers optional in categories.
-Made with Extbase en jQuery.
-Since irFAQ gave me some problems on TYPO3 4.4+ I decided to build a new FAQ plugin.
-New version 2.x includes a cool on the fly “while you type” searchform, improved and independent toggling of answers and all Javascript has moved to the footer.
+Simple Frequently Asked Questions (FAQ) plugin with rich text answers.
+Optional categories and searchform.
 Version 3.x is for TYPO3 6.2.
 Version 4.x is a total refactoring and for TYPO3 7.6+